fastrodev/fastro/readme.md

 Built on top of [Deno standard library](https://deno.land/std@0.74.0).
 Written in [TypeScript](https://www.typescriptlang.org/).

-With all [the ready to use features](#features), the speed is still close to the raw Deno HTTP library.
+The speed is still close to the raw Deno HTTP library.
 [Check this perfomance test](docs/perfomance.md).

+No need to add or register route declarations, controllers, middlewares, templates, or static files manually.

+Fastro will automatically load and save them when the server starts.

 ## Getting started
-No need to add or register route declarations, controllers, middlewares, templates, or static files manually.

-Just init the project:
+Launch a terminal.
+Make a folder and create a project
 ```
-fastro init
+mkdir webapp && cd webapp && fastro init
 ```
-Fastro will automatically load and save the generated files when the server starts
+Run the server on localhost
 ```
 fastro serve
 ```

-Once your application is ready to use, you can easily deploy it to a serverless environment
+Deploy to google cloud run
 ```
 fastro deploy
 ```